 Telecommunications carriers have only two duties: (1) to the extent that they are facilities based, they must interconnect their facilities to those of other telecommunications carriers and (2) they must not install network features that would thwart access or interconnection by other carriers.
 CLECs have a few additional responsibilities, including the duty to provide telecommunications services on a wholesale basis if requested, number portability to the extent technically feasible, and access to their rights-of-way to competitors.
 ILECs, finally, face the most rigorous requirements under the 1996 Act.
 ILECs must, in addition to the above, provide interconnection to their network at any technically feasible point, allow for collocation (physical in most cases) of competitors' facilities to their own, and allow competitors to purchase network elements on an unbundled basis.

 In short, the bargain struck in the 1996 Act is that the baby bells are required to open their networks to competitors and, once they have done so, they may begin to provide "in-region" interexchange service.
 Of course, requiring the baby bells to open their networks was only half the battle.
 The primary barrier to local competition has historically been the states themselves.
-Thus, the 1996 also includes provisions preempting most state authority to prohibit local telephony competition.
+Thus, the 1996 also includes provisions preempting most state authority to prohibit local telephone competition.

 But what of the baby bells' claim that competitors will seek to provide services only to low-cost customers and that the baby bells will be required to provide service to the high-cost customers marginalizing both the high-cost customers and the baby bell?
 The 1996 Act addresses this issue by vastly expanding previous FCC efforts to promote "universal service."